-In the field of manufacturing and logistics, there are high expectations for automation and labor-savings using robots as these industries experience a need to globalize, expand shipping volume to meet e-commerce needs, and challenges such as labor shortage and increase in labor costs.
-Among all the different types of robots, autonomous robots that can work with people are especially drawing attention, and this market is expected to expand rapidly.
+In the field of manufacturing and logistics , we have faced difficulty such as expansion of shipping volume, labor shortage and increase in labor costs.
+In order to solve these difficulties, there are high expectations of labor-savings using robots.
+Among all the different types of robots, autonomous mobile robots that can work with people are especially drawing attention, and this market is expected to expand rapidly.

-There are numerous sensors that can serve as robots' eyes, but if they are categorized based on the measuring range and resolution, LiDAR (Light Detection and Ranging) with a wide measuring range is optimal to serve as "eyes" for autonomous robots.
+There are several sensors that can serve as robots' eyes, but if they are categorized based on the measurement range and resolution, LiDAR (Light Detection and Ranging) with a wide measuring range is optimal to serve as "eyes" for autonomous mobile robots.

-LiDAR calculates distances based on the time it takes for the pulse laser to bounce back from the object to the light receiving element.
+LiDAR measures distance based on the time it takes for the light of Laser to bounce back from the object to the Photo Detector.

-LiDAR is often associated with automotive applications, but automobiles travel fast, at double digit speeds, so greater importance has been placed on measuring long distances and it cannot measure a wide range of vertical angles.
-Autonomous robots, on the other hand, move about in areas where there are pedestrians, so they need a wide angle of view to be able to see what is in front and around them.
+LiDAR is often associated with automotive applications, but automobiles travel fast, so greater importance has been placed on measuring long distances and it cannot measure a wide range of vertical angles.
+Autonomous mobile robots, on the other hand, move about in areas where there are pedestrians, so they need a wide angle of view to be able to see what is in front and around them.
 This is why automobiles and autonomous robots need different specifications.

-The 3D LiDAR is comprised of 1 laser component, 1 mirror, and 2 motors and adopts a uniquely structured laser scanning method that can move the mirror horizontally and vertically across wide angles.
+The 3D LiDAR is comprised of 1 laser component, 1 mirror, and 2 motors and adopts a originally laser scan technology that can move the mirror horizontally and vertically across wide angles.
 More specifically, it has been designed so that 1 motor rotates the mirror horizontally as wide as up to 270 degrees while the other motor rotates the mirror vertically up to 60 degrees.
-Panasonic has applied the structural design technologies and know-how acquired through its optical disc drive business to the development of 3D LiDAR.
+Panasonic has applied the mechanism design technologies and know-how acquired through its optical disc drive business to the development of 3D LiDAR.

 The 3D LiDAR will make it possible for one sensor to keep an eye on what is at the robot's feet and the road surface, simplify the structure of the motion control system, shorten the time it takes to develop robots, and to reduce production costs.